Which one offers you the best tasting and most nutritionally sound product for the right price?

 In a market that is becoming more populated does either Whole Fuel or Huel allow you to ditch solid food in favour of a nutritionally packed drink?

 Huel launched first in the UK in 2015 which has given it a couple of years to refine its pioneering meal replacement offering.

-Whole Fuel only launched in January of this year but it comes from fitness powerhouse, Myprotein which is known for high-quality and reasonably priced health supplements.
+Whole Fuel launched in January 2017 but it comes from fitness powerhouse, Myprotein which is known for high-quality and reasonably priced health supplements.

 Here we review both Whole Fuel and Huel to find out which meal replacement brand is the best one for you.
 Both of which come in a variety of different flavours so to make it a fair comparison we have used the vanilla flavour for both.